 An obvious question that comes with any divorce is who gets what.
-Our Irvine family law attorneys can help you navigate through property division laws at the time of a divorce.
+Our Orange County family law attorneys can help you navigate through property division laws at the time of a divorce.
 Whether you have an extensive investment portfolio or your finances reflect a more common picture of credit card loans, a couple of cars and a house, our divorce attorneys can help you in getting your fair share in a divorce.

 California is a community property State.
 In other words, the property division laws for a divorce are controlled by community property principals.
 Under the community property system, any income earned by either spouse through his or her labor is considered community property and it belongs to both spouses in equal shares.
 However, any property received before marriage or property received during marriage by means of gift, will or inheritance is not considered community property and it belongs to the spouse who received the gift or inherited the property.